McTavishLab/physcraper/docs/mds/PhyscraperRun.md

 OR

   -tf TREE_FILE, --tree_file TREE_FILE
-                        a path to a tree file
+                        A path to a tree file
   -tfs TREE_SCHEMA, --tree_schema TREE_SCHEMA
-                        tree file format schema
+                        Tree file format schema
   -ti TAXON_INFO, --taxon_info TAXON_INFO
-                        taxon info file from OpenTree TNRS
+                        Taxon info file from OpenTree TNRS

 Alignment information (required)

   -a ALIGNMENT, --alignment ALIGNMENT
-                        path to alignment
-  -as ALN_SCHEMA, --aln_schema ALN_SCHEMA
+                        Gives the path to alignment file -as ALN_SCHEMA, --aln_schema ALN_SCHEMA
-                        alignment schema (nexus or fasta)
+                        Specifies the alignment schema, one of nexus or fasta

 OR

-  -tb, --treebase       download alignment from treebase
+  -tb, --treebase       Downloads alignment from TreeBASE

 Tree and alignment information are required.
 After an analysis has been run, they can be reloaded from a directory from a previous run.

   -re RELOAD_FILES, --reload_files RELOAD_FILES
-                        reload files and configureation from dir
+                        Reloads files and configuration from the output directory specified in -o

 REQUIRED:

   -o OUTPUT, --output OUTPUT
-                        path to output directory
+                        Specifies the path to output directory

 Optional:

   -st SEARCH_TAXON, --search_taxon SEARCH_TAXON
-                        taxonomic id to constrain blast search. format ott:123 or ncbi:123.
-Deafult will use ingroup of tree on OpenTree, or MRCA of input tip
+                        Specifies the taxonomic id to constrain the BLAST search.
+Format ott:123 or ncbi:123.
+By default it will use the ingroup of the tree from OpenTree, or the MRCA of all tips if the former is not specified.